Cooperative Training of Fast Thinking Initializer and Slow Thinking Solver for Conditional Learning: Introduction

 \textbf{Contributions}.
 This paper proposes a novel method for supervised learning of high-dimensional conditional distributions by learning a fast thinking initializer and a slow thinking solver.
 We show the effectiveness of our method on conditional image generation and recovery tasks.
-Perhaps more importantly, (1) we propose a different method for conditional learning than GAN-based methods.
-Unlike GAN methods, our method has a learned value function to guide a slow thinking process to further refine the solution of the initializer (i.e.,conditional generator), and our work has demonstrated the benefit of such a refinement on various image generation tasks.
-(2) The proposed strategy may be applied to a broad range of AI problems that can be modeled via a conditional learning framework, e.g., inverse optimal control, etc. The interaction between the fast thinking initializer and the slow thinking solver can be of interest to cognitive science.
-(3) This is the first paper to study conditional learning via a model-based Initializer-solver framework.
-It is fundamental and important to AI community.
+Perhaps more importantly, \begin{itemize} \item We propose a different method for conditional learning than GAN-based methods.
+Unlike GANs, our method has a learned value function (i.e., the energy function in the conditional energy-based model) to guide a slow thinking process to refine the solution of the initializer (i.e., conditional generator).
+We demonstrate the benefit of such a refinement on various image synthesis tasks. \item The proposed framework is generic and can be applied to a broad range of artificial intelligence problems that can be modeled via a conditional learning framework, e.g., inverse optimal control, etc. The interaction between the fast thinking initializer and the slow thinking solver can be of interest to cognitive science. \item This is the first paper to study conditional learning via a model-based Initializer-solver framework.
+It is fundamental and important to AI community. \end{itemize}